-Delta Sigma Theta sorority at Xavier University of Louisiana (NOLA) celebrated the life of their beloved sorority sister, Dannielle Foster (1988 - 2011) on Saturday, November 9, 2019 during Homecoming.
-She lost her battle with Lupus October 31, 2011.
-The sorority line, led by Ariel Johnson, presented Foundation members, Henrietta Jackson and Sharon Johnson with a check, (pictured on the right) in the amount of $3,500.00 in honor of Dannielle, with her mother, Lois Foster (in the brown jacket) looking on.
+Members of the Delta Sigma Theta Sorority at Xavier University of Louisiana celebrated the life of their beloved sorority sister, Dannielle Foster (1988 - 2011) on Saturday, November 9, 2019.
+She lost her battle with lupus October 31, 2011.
+The sorority line, led by Ariel Johnson, presented Foundation members, Henrietta Jackson and Sharon Johnson with a check, in the amount of $3,500.00 in honor of Dannielle, with her mother, Lois Foster looking on.

 Can't spend a dime?